matomo-org/developer-documentation/docs/4.x/asset-pipeline.md

 **Polyfills**

-Some advanced ES features need polyfills in order to be available in some browsers.
-These polyfills unfortunately cannot be automatically detected, since we do not know exactly what features every plugin developer will want to use.
+Some advanced ES features need polyfills in order to be available in older browsers.
+These polyfills unfortunately cannot be automatically detected using babel, since we do not know exactly what features every plugin developer will want to use.

 So instead we allow a specific set of polyfills to be included, and disallow others.
 We don't include every possible polyfill, as this could result in a lot of extra JavaScript in our finished asset.

 These polyfills are stored in the `plugins/CoreVue/polyfills` folder.
-This folder houses a separate vue project that is built as a Vue app instead of a Vue library (as all plugin `vue` folders are built as).
+This folder houses a separate vue project that is built as a Vue app instead of a Vue library (all plugin `vue` folders are built as libraries).
 The specific polyfills we include are specified in the `plugins/CoreVue/polyfills/vue.config.js` file.

 Building the polyfill project is done via the `vue:build-polyfill` command.
-Only core developers will have to use this.
+Only core developers will have to use this command and only when adding or removing polyfills.

 ### Async components and chunking

 A small note concerning [async components](https://v3.vuejs.org/guide/migration/async-components.html#introduction) in Vue.
-Vue allows developers to define components but not include them in the final bundle, instead, loading them dynamically via a network request.
+Vue allows developers to define components but not include them in the final bundle, instead loading them dynamically via a network request.
 This is done via the magic `import()` function.
 This section describes how this is done, so it is not so magical.

-[import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is an advanced ES feature that dynamically loads an ES module over a network, returning a promise that resolves to the ES module root.
+[import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is an advanced ES feature that dynamically loads an ES module over a network, returning a promise that resolves to the ES module object.
-Most browsers do not support his natively, so it is polyfilled by Webpack.
+Most browsers do not support this natively, so it is polyfilled by webpack.

 When webpack processes a file to create a bundle, it will notice these `import()` calls and handle them.
 First, it creates a separate bundle (called a **chunk**) for the ES module that is imported.
 This is outputted as a file like, `MyPlugin.umd.1.js`.
-Then, the `import()` call is replaced with a call to a function provided by webpack, which creates a `<script>` element to dynamically load the JavaScript.
+Then, the `import()` call is replaced with a call to a function provided by webpack, which creates a `<script>` element to dynamically load the JavaScript chunk file.

-All of this is transparent to the developer.
+All of this happens transparently to the developer.

-_Note: these files, unlike all other JavaScript assets in Matomo, cannot be requested with our cache buster, as the URL used to load them is, more or less, hardcoded by Webpack._
+_Note: these files, unlike all other JavaScript assets in Matomo, cannot be requested with our cache buster as the URL used to load them is, more or less, hardcoded by Webpack._

 ### Discovering UMD files

 UMD files are automatically discovered by Matomo's asset pipeline.
 If Matomo sees a file in a plugin stored in the `plugins/MyPlugin/vue/dist` folder with a name like `MyPlugin.umd.js`, it will automatically be included as a JavaScript asset.
+(Note: this code is in the `Piwik\AssetManager\UIAssetFetcher\JScriptUIAssetFetcher` class.)

-So these files do not need to be added to via the [`AssetManager.getJavaScriptFiles`](/api-reference/events#assetmanagergetjavascriptfiles) event.
+So these files do not need to be added via the [`AssetManager.getJavaScriptFiles`](/api-reference/events#assetmanagergetjavascriptfiles) event.

 ## More about the AssetManager